 Navratri 2019 Song Of The Day: ‘Indhana Winva’ By Falguni Pathak Cannot Be Missed On Garba Night!

-It is those nine days in a year again, when we revere Goddess Durga with all our love, and join our friends and families in fun festivities.
+It is those nine days in a year again when we revere Goddess Durga with all our love and join our friends and families in fun festivities.
 One of the highlights of Navaratri is the sometimes romantic, sometimes cheeky, and always colorful Garba nights, and we are here to make these nights every bit perfect with regard to music!

-In our 'Navratri 2019 Song Of The Day' series, we have been presenting to you the songs that simply cannot be missing from your playlist this Navratri season.
+In our 'Navratri 2019 Song Of The Day' series, we have been presenting you the songs that simply cannot be missing from your playlist this Navratri season.
 And how will a Navratri playlist be complete without Falguni Pathak crooning a Dandiya dance number?

 Falguni is one of India's top pop artists who has delighted us with her singles such as 'Chudi jo khanki haathon mein', 'Maine payal hai chhankai', and of course, today's song of the day, 'Indhana Winva'.